hukl/rstats/README.md

 # Description

-The ```rstats``` module implements random sampling of the Poisson (http://en.wikipedia.org/wiki/Poisson_distribution) and exponential distribution (http://en.wikipedia.org/wiki/Exponential_distribution).
-The algorithms are re-implemented from R's native C implementions which themselves are based on the following papers:
+The ```rstats``` module implements random sampling of the Poisson (http://en.wikipedia.org/wiki/Poisson_distribution), exponential distribution (http://en.wikipedia.org/wiki/Exponential_distribution), normal distribution (https://en.wikipedia.org/wiki/Normal_distribution) and weighted distribution also known as discrete probability distribution (https://en.wikipedia.org/wiki/Alias_method).

+The algorithms for sampling the poisson, exponential and normal distributions are re-implemented from R's native C implementions which themselves are based on the following papers:

 Ahrens, J.H. and Dieter, U. (1982).
 Computer generation of Poisson deviates from modified normal distributions.